 Healthy Shrimp Stir Fry is an easy, quick meal done in under 20 minutes.
 Use rice or keep it paleo, whole30 and keto with cauliflower rice!
 Gluten free, dairy free and so simple to make!
 This post is sponsored by our friends at Thrive Market.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 We are affiliates of Thrive Market and receive a commission if you choose to purchase a membership through our links.

-This shrimp stir fry feels like you’re eating takeout, minus all the salt, junky ingredients and delivery wait.
+This shrimp stir fry feels like you’re eating takeout, minus all the salt, sugar, and delivery wait.